Palm oil: Environmental

 Environmental groups such as Greenpeace and Friends of the Earth oppose the use of palm oil biofuels, claiming that the deforestation caused by oil palm plantations is more damaging for the climate than the benefits gained by switching to biofuel and using the palms as carbon sinks.

 A 2018 study by the International Union for Conservation of Nature (IUCN) concluded that palm oil is "here to stay" due to its higher productivity compared with many other vegetable oils.
 The IUCN maintains that replacing palm oil with other vegetable oils would necessitate greater amounts of agricultural land, negatively affecting biodiversity.
 The IUCN advocates better practices in the palm oil industry, including the prevention of plantations from expanding into forested regions and creating a demand for certified and sustainable palm oil products.

-In 2019, the Rainforest Action Network surveyed eight global brands involved in palm oil extraction in the Leuser Ecosystem, and said that none was performing adequately in avoiding “conflict palm oil”.
-Many of the companies told the Guardian they were working to improve their performance.
+In 2019, the Rainforest Action Network surveyed eight global brands involved in palm oil extraction in the Leuser Ecosystem, and said that none was performing adequately in avoiding "conflict palm oil".
+Many of the companies told The Guardian they were working to improve their performance.
 A WWF scorecard rated only 15 out of 173 companies as performing well.

 In 2020 a study by Chain Reaction Research concluded that NDPE (No Deforestation, No Peat, No Exploitation) policies cover 83% of palm oil refineries.
 NDPE policies are according to the Chain Reaction Research the most effective private mechanism to cut the direct link with deforestation, due to the economic leverage refineries have over palm oil growers.

+Palm oil is one of seven commodities included in the 2023 EU Regulation on Deforestation-free products (EUDR), which aims to guarantee that the products European Union (EU) citizens consume do not contribute to deforestation or forest degradation worldwide.

+Comparative environmental impacts with fossil fuels

+Compared to fossil fuels, palm oil systems have lower non-renewable energy consumption, global warming potential (GWP, excluding land-use change), and acidification potential than fossil fuel alternatives.
+As a biofuel, palm oil increases eutrophication potential (EP).

 Markets

 According to the Hamburg-based Oil World trade journal, in 2008 global production of oils and fats stood at 160 million tonnes.
 Palm oil and palm kernel oil were jointly the largest contributor, accounting for 48 million tonnes, or 30% of the total output.
 Soybean oil came in second with 37 million tonnes (23%).
 About 38% of the oils and fats produced in the world were shipped across oceans.
 Of the 60 million tonnes of oils and fats exported around the world, palm oil and palm kernel oil made up close to 60%; Malaysia, with 45% of the market share, dominated the palm oil trade.
 Production of palm oil that complies with voluntary sustainability standards is growing at a faster rate than conventional production.
 Standard-compliant production increased by 110% from 2008 to 2016, while conventional production increased by 2%.
+The production of vegetable oils as a whole went up 125% between 2000 and 2020, driven by a sharp increase in palm oil.